Munyivacarol/final-project/README.md

+# End of phase project.
+#### ** By:Carolyne Munyiva**
+## PROJECT DESCRIPTION
-TO DO List Application
+#### : To-Do List Application

-The app is a simple to do Creating project, 11/04/2024
-By: Carolyne Munyiva

-#Project Description
-Its a simple to-do app which allows the user to perform crud operations "User can:
-- Post new activities
-- Edit/update their activities on the list
-- Delete the items they want out of the list
+-The To-Do application is a simple,yet effective web page that allows the user to:
+    -Add an item/activity to their list of to do.
+    -Delete an activity they do not need on the list -Update/edit the tasks to their perfection.More of renaming the listed task -A user can select whether their task should be personal or business related and place it to the specific category

-##Setup/Installation Requirements
+## Setup/Installation Requirements
     - Download zip in the code section of github to your desired folder
     - Extract the files
     - Open the folder with vs code.
     - Then run "json-server --watch db.json" to run our server.
     - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
     - And your application is running.

-###Live link
-The to do application will be hosted in github
+## Hosting
-I also decided to deploy with netlify
+  -I decided to use netlify to deploy my project as live link,

+  -The project can also be found on my github,using the link below:
-##Known Bugs
+## Known Bugs
-Otherwise application works perfectly well, no bugs.
+    The application works perfectly well, no bugs.

-##Technologies used
+## Technologies used
     - JS
+    - Git
+    - Github
+    - HTML
+    - Javascript
-- HTML and CSS
+    - CSS
-- Fontawesome
+    - Bootstrap
-- Flowbite
+    - FontAwesome

-##Support and contact details
+## Support and contact details
     - email :: munyivacarolyne571@gmail.com
-- phone :: +254745543293
+    - phone :: 0745543293

+### License

+*Licenced under the MIT License
+Copyright (c) 2024 **Carolyne Munyiva